 VICTORUPESI focuses on social inclusion and strengthens the digital integration of people at risk of social exclusion by promoting the use of social media and BES in general for the purpose of successful and more effective integration into the labor market for target groups of projects.
 Its connection with BES and social media will create digital integration by 2005, promoting the use of social media / BES for learning and teaching purposes, upgrading prior learning processes and using them to develop a positive professional identity.
 The project promotes inclusion in vocational education by promoting positive employment identities for vulnerable target groups in order to enter the world of work and learning based on vocational education and training.

 The social and economic integration of people at risk of social exclusion is the main objective of this project, by making them emotionally and technically accessible to accredited vocational training, which will open up opportunities for available jobs in the labor market and integration into various sectors, operating locally.
 With this project, we want to develop an integrated approach using vocational training as an entry point in breaking the cycle of poverty of vulnerable people.

 Our project addresses the needs of vulnerable people at risk of social inclusion, including:

-– 7 – 10 people in prison in Romania, aged 18 to 24, with a light sentence
+– 7 – 10 people in prison with light sentence in Romania age 18 to 45

 The second target group will be experts working in the field of social integration of the described beneficiaries.